Fruit flies are a nuisance but it is good to know that it is easy to get rid of fruit flies in plants.

 Given where they live and eat, they are also a health hazard.

-They will lay their eggs in a warm, damp environment, close to a ready food source.
+They will lay their eggs in a warm, damp environment such as the soil of your houseplants, close to a ready food source.

 How to get rid of fruit flies in plants?

-There are several methods you can use to rid yourself of an infestation.
-Firstly, you could change the environment so that it is no longer attractive for feeding or breeding.
-Secondly, you could set a trap, using their favourite food source as a bait.
-Another kind of trap would be a carnivorous plant, strategically placed near the affected area.
-Thirdly, there are a number of plants that repel insects.
-If you do not have space for another plant pot in the area, a few leaves scattered on the surface of plants affected will suffice.
+There are multiple proven methods to get rid of fruit flies in plants.
+Firstly, change the environment so it is no longer attractive for fruit fly feeding or breeding.
+Secondly set a trap, using their favorite food source as bait.
+Thirdly, strategically place a carnivorous plant near the affected area.
+Finally, use plants that repel insects.
+If you do not have space for another plant, a few leaves scattered on the surface will suffice.